 Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

-Speaking to the BBC this week, the Chancellor was asked whether she planned to reduce the £20,000 annual allowance for ISA savings.
+Chancellor Rachel Reeves has previously discussed changes to ISAs, confirming in May that she wants UK savers to put more of their money into the stock market.
+While she has said that she does not want to reduce the overall £20,000 annual allowance for ISA savings, officials have left open the possibility of reducing the amount that can be allocated to cash.
 Currently, individuals can split their £20,000 allowance between different types of ISA and contribute the whole amount to either cash or investments if they wish.

-In response she said: “I’m not going to reduce the limit on what people can put into an ISA but I do want people to get better returns on their savings, whether that’s in a pension or their day-to-day savings.
+Speaking in May, the Chancellor said: “I’m not going to reduce the limit on what people can put into an ISA but I do want people to get better returns on their savings, whether that’s in a pension or their day-to-day savings.
 At the moment, a lot of money is put into cash or bonds when it could be invested in equities, in stock markets, and earn a better return for people.”

 What could change?